blue-stone-j/blue-stone-j.github.io/_posts/2022-11-25-computer-network.md

 ```bash
 wg-quick down wg0
 ```
 If you edit `/etc/wireguard/wg0.conf` during WireGuard is running.
-When you stop it, all your changes will be lost.
+When you stop it, all your changes will be discarded.
 So better to edit `/etc/wireguard/wg0.conf` after stop WireGuard.

 If you want to start WireGuard on boot
 ```bash